• Marriott Library

 29 Monday Sep 2014

-Posted Book of the Week, Uncategorized
+Posted by rarebooks in Book of the Week, Uncategorized

 architect, chromolithography, Crystal Palace, designer, embossed, English, illustration, interior designer, leather, London, New York, Owen Jones, Thomas Gray